Legislator arrested on domestic battery charge

 MONTGOMERY, Ala.
 (AP) - An Alabama legislator has been arrested on a domestic battery charge in Florida.

 Jail records show that Rep. Rolanda Hollis of Pinson was arrested Sunday on a misdemeanor domestic battery charge in Destin, Florida.
-The 52-year-old legislator was released on bond.
+The 52-year-old Democratic legislator was released on bond.

 An arrest report from the Oklaloosa County Sheriff’s Office says a witness saw Hollis push her husband.
 The arrest report indicated that Hollis denied any involvement in the physical altercation.